viperproject/2vyper/docs/allocation.md

     - The `acting_for` keyword argument can be omitted.
 It will default to the `msg.sender`.
   - Destroys a specified resource a certain amount of times.
     - Check that the address is trusted.
-    - Check that the address has enogh resources allocated.
+    - Check that the address has enough resources allocated.
     - Decrease allocated amount of the resource for the address.
   - The [wei resource](#wei_resource) cannot get destroyed.